sendgrid/docs/source/User_Guide/Settings/billing.md

 Changing your plan
 {% endanchor %}

-To change your plan, click the “Change Plan” button next to your [billing details](https://app.sendgrid.com/settings/billing).
-Click the plan you would like and follow the prompts.
+To change your plan, click **Change Plan** next to your [billing details](https://app.sendgrid.com/settings/billing).
+Select the plan you would like and follow the prompts.

 {% anchor h2 %}
 Cancel your account